tdeheurles/coreos-vagrant/README.md

 ```

 1. So first log using `glogin`.
 It will give you an URL that you will copy/paste to your browser, and get back the token.
-2. Then we will set the project we will use : `gsp epsilon-cloud-rnd jenkins`
+2. Then set the project to use : `gsp epsilon-cloud-rnd jenkins`
-3. Finally we get the credentials for a cluster in the project `ggc cloud-rnd`
+3. Get the credentials for a cluster in the project `ggc cloud-rnd`
-4. Then we will control that everything is ok by getting some status information : `kst`
+4. Finally we will control that everything is ok by getting some status information : `kst`

 ## From Original Fork (not updated with this changes)